slucasandrade/reading-notes/README.md

 # reading-notes
-Stores notes, insights, and code snippets related to book and article readings.
+Stores notes, insights, and code snippets related to my book and article readings.

 ## Books